Volkswagen has recently announced plans to implement

 Which car parts will VW create using 3D printing?

-As mentioned by Autoweek, VW hopes to print 100,000 parts each year at its Wolfsburg plant by 2025.
+Autoweek, VW hopes to print 100,000 parts each year at its Wolfsburg plant by 2025.
 VW has partnered with HP and Siemens for the software to print metal car parts.
 Metal parts that might potentially be printed include intake manifolds, radiators, brackets, and support elements.

 The 3D printing method for metal parts involves a "binder jetting process".
 The printhead will deposit a liquid adhesive over a layer of metal powder.
 The adhesive solidifies and another layer of power is added over it.
 This works with materials like sand, composites, ceramics or metals.